ESP32-POE-ISO

 • Probably not.
 This is a low-power design.
 The LEDs would not turn on when operating on battery to save power.
 You need other ways to determine if it works or not.
 For example, something over the serial lines or over the Ethernet (with no PoE enabled else it would get powered from there).

 • This resistor is required by the IEEE standards.
 It is used for MPS (maintain power signature).
 Search online "maintain power signature poe" to get the general idea.
+It consumes around 0.5W, when the board is powered from Power-Over-Ethernet (notice R41 consumes 0 when the board is powered from other sources).

 We didn't ensure MPS in the first hardware revisions of the board (e.g. had no resistor R41 in place), but this caused availability problems when using some power saving modes - the board consumed less wattage than PoE equipment can detect, which led to PoE equipment shutting the board off.